abotelho-cbn/puppet-vault/README.md

 include vault
 ```

-By default, with no parameters the module will configure vault with some sensible defaults to get you running, the following parameters may be specified to configure Vault.
-Please see [the official documentation](https://www.vaultproject.io/docs/configuration/index.html) for further details of acceptable parameter values.
+By default, with no parameters the module will configure Vault with some sensible defaults to get you running.
+Please see [Vault’s official config docs](https://www.vaultproject.io/docs/configuration/index.html) for further details of acceptable parameter values.

 ## Parameters